gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

 ### Integration test coverage

 * Happy-day tests
-    * Resolve a Maven version range (declared as [1.0, 2.0) in a POM and referenced transitively) against a (non-authenticated) maven repository
     * Resolve dynamic version against an authenticated ivy repository
     * Resolve a dynamic version and SNAPSHOT (unique & non-unique) against an authenticated maven repository
     * Resolve a dynamic version against 2 repositories, where the first one does not contain the module (returns 404 for directory listing).